Following is the case brief for Bush v. Gore, Supreme Court of the United States, (2000)

 - All ballots, rather than simply the undervote ballots were recounted in some but not all counties

 - The absence of a uniform, specific standard to guide the recounts

-Famous for its impact on one of the closest elections in U.S. history, this case stressed the importance of having a set uniform procedure of hand-counting ballots in the event of a recount.
+Bush v.
+Gore is famous for its impact on one of the closest elections in U.S. history, this case stressed the importance of having a set uniform procedure of hand-counting ballots in the event of a recount.